2021 Sunrise, Florida shootout

-On February 2, 2021, a shootout occurred between a gunman and several agents with the Federal Bureau of Investigation (FBI) at an apartment complex in Sunrise, Florida, United States.
-At the time, the agents were serving a warrant related to a child pornography case.
+On February 2, 2021, a shootout occurred between David Lee Huber and several agents of the Federal Bureau of Investigation (FBI) at an apartment complex in Sunrise, Florida, United States.
+At the time, the agents were serving a warrant on Huber related to a child pornography case.
 Two FBI agents were fatally shot and three others were injured.
-The gunman, who was the subject of the warrant, was later found dead after barricading himself inside the apartment.
+Huber was later found dead after barricading himself inside the apartment.
 The incident was one of the deadliest in the FBI's history.

 Shootout

 At 6:04 a.m., FBI agents investigating a child exploitation case served a federal warrant at the Water Terrace apartment complex, located in an upscale gated community in Sunrise, 11 mi outside of Fort Lauderdale.
 They were seeking a computer and other evidence for the case.
 The agents were being backed up by officers with the Sunrise Police Department.
 As the agents were about to execute the warrant, the subject of their warrant, who had reportedly seen them coming through a doorbell camera, began firing at them with a rifle.
 Five agents were struck, two of them fatally, prompting a massive law enforcement response, including the SWAT team from the Broward County Sheriff's Office.
 One of the fatally wounded agents, Daniel Alfin, managed to return fire, despite being shot multiple times.
 The other deceased agent, Laura Schwartzenberger, was killed instantly.
 The gunman, who was wounded in the exchange, then barricaded himself inside the home for several hours and was later found dead from a self-inflicted gunshot wound.
 Witnesses calling 9-1-1 reported hearing multiple gunshots in the apartment complex.

 The shootout was the most violent incident in the FBI's history since the 1986 Miami shootout that left two agents dead and five others injured, and it was also the first time an agent was fatally shot in the line of duty since 2008.